AllThingsSmitty/css-protips/README.md

 ### Use a CSS Reset

 CSS resets help enforce style consistency across different browsers with a clean slate for styling elements.
-You can use CSS reset library like [Normalize](http://necolas.github.io/normalize.css/), _et al._, or you can use a more simplified reset approach:
+You can use a CSS reset library like [Normalize](http://necolas.github.io/normalize.css/), _et al._, or you can use a more simplified reset approach:

 ```css
 * {